Doxa SA: Introduction of SUB 300T

 In the late 1960s Doxa planned to produce a watch to be used while diving.
+Doxa product manager Urs Eschle partnered with diver Claude Wesly, and their team tested underwater light visibility in Lake Neuchâtel.
 Tests indicated that an orange face was more visible in murky water.
-Doxa also consulted with divers, including Jacques Cousteau, then chairman of "U.S. Divers," and Claude Wesly.
-A staff of engineers and professional divers was assembled to create a watch with the required features, the Sub300t.
+Doxa also consulted with diver Jacques Cousteau, then chairman of U.S. Divers throughout the development of the SUB line of watches.
+A staff of engineers and professional divers was assembled to create a watch with the required features, which eventually became the Doxa SUB 300.
+The SUB 300 was debuted at Baselworld in 1967 to showcase its diving innovations in the burgeoning dive watch industry.
 Between 1968 and 1979 the model was purchased by the Swiss Armed Forces for a newly established unit of combat divers.